SeptemberHX/dde-top-panel/readme.md

 The main code of wine trays is in `plugins/tray/xembedtraywidget`.
 Generally, it wraps the raw wine trays with a new widget and embeds it to the tray, then it operates on the new widget.
 The problem is every tray widget will create a new container widget for each wine trays, and the tray widgets launched before can't the window id of the new container widget.

-For now, I use QSharedMemory to share the window id of the container widget.
-However, the size of shared memory is 1MB, and it will be used up if you kill and open the panels and docks for many many time.

 This part needs help.

-If you want to fix it in my way, just use the `libtray.so` (DO NOT FORGET to back up the system one)

 ------